It’s everyone’s responsibility

 Research shows almost half (49%) of pedestrian casualties happen at junctions and less than half of drivers (47%) look out for pedestrians at junctions.
 Therefore, it’s important to take your time and an extra look before crossing or turning at a junction.2

 - Read the road

 Is the road busy?
 What’s the weather like?
 Figures show 95% of accidents involving pedestrians happen in built-up areas, with most casualties occurring during the evening commute or after lunch at weekends.
 It’s definitely worth checking in with what’s going on around you and adjusting your speed and route appropriately.3

 - Try not to rush

 More than half admit to taking risks – jumping amber lights or travelling over the speed limit – just to get somewhere seconds earlier.
-Accidents can happen when people are in a rush, so always leave enough time for your journey.
+Collisions can happen when people are in a rush, so always leave enough time for your journey.
 And when it’s busy, the best approach is to take a breath, and keep your speed in check.4

 - Watch out for unexpected hazards

 One in twenty admit to travelling on ‘autopilot’ every day and not paying full attention, so keep your eyes peeled.
 Unexpected hazards, such as roadworks or a speeding vehicle may be just around the corner.4